sage-code/eve/manual/databases.md

 One application can connect to a database that is current database or default database and one or more source databases.
 A specific kind of application called "pipeline" can pull data from sources to update current database with new data.

 To connect to database we must use "connect" command.
-This command can be implemented as aspect or function in the model and must be exported.
+This command can be implemented as method or function in the model and must be exported.
 Once connected the instance of the model remain in memory until we call: "disconnect".

 ```
-aspect connect(credential:String):
+method connect(credential:String):
   db:=Database(credential, signature); -- create a database instance
 over;
 ```